3-electric-sheep/wisdk_ios/README.md

 ## License

-WiSDK is available under the Apache license.
+WiSDK is available under the Welcome Interruption SDK License.
 See the LICENSE file for more info.